 All of our members enjoy the benefits of having a Jewish home.
 With members and staff support and volunteer efforts, Beth Tikvah members create groups that bring together families and individuals from all walks of life, creating smaller communities within the larger membership.

-We offer a variety of Shabbat prayer experiences, including Shabbat with our Shironim, our volunteer choir, and Shabbat Alive, an upbeat rock-style service with a small instrumental ensemble called the Shabbat Alive Band.
+We offer a variety of Shabbat prayer experiences.
 Before and after every service at Beth Tikvah, congregants take time to catchup with old friends and make new ones.

 Beth Tikvah also celebrates a special Shabbat experience for children seven-years-old and younger called Tikvah Tots.
 Children can meet and pray with their families in a service geared towards them.
 The Rabbi leads an abbreviated Shabbat service filled with fun songs, Shabbat stories, audience participation and lots of opportunities to get up and move.
 There is a special arts and crafts project after the service and kid-friendly dinner.
 Tikvah Tots meets once a month during the school year.